nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - Must not be empty or contain special characters other than commas and spaces.
     - If a patient has multiple allergies, they can be listed in the add command like this: `m/Allergy1 m/Allergy2`
     - If a patient has no allergies, use this format: `m/None`
+    - A patient cannot have any other allergy if he or she has `m/None` as an allergy. (i.e. `m/None m/Allergy2` is not valid)

 * **INDEX**
     - Must be a positive integer: 1, 2, 3, ...
     - Must be an index number shown in the displayed patient list

 * **DATE_TIME**
-    - Follows the format of d/M/yyyy HHmm
+    - Follows the format of `d/M/yyyy HHmm`
+    - `02/02/2024 1400` and `2/2/2024 1400` are both valid and accepted date and time formats.
     - Can only contain numbers, '/', and spaces.
+    - No spaces are allowed within the date and time format.
+For example, `2/ 0 2/ 20 24 1400` will result in an invalid date and time format error.

 * **DATE**
     - Follows the format of `d/M/yyyy`